Prostate

 The prostate is composed primarily of glandular tissue, supported by a fibromuscular stroma.
 The stroma contains smooth muscle fibers and elastic fibers that contribute to the organ’s ability to contract and secrete prostatic fluids.

-Prostate glands and secretions
+Prostate secretions

 The prostate’s primary function is the secretion of seminal fluid, which constitutes about 27% of the total ejaculate.
 Prostatic fluid contains: